 Bellevue's estimated 1.4 million trees provide health and economic benefits, increase property values and traffic safety, reduce crime, filter out air pollution, limit stormwater runoff and improve water quality.
-Trees are also essential to the protection of salmon habitat because they provide shade along streams and preserve water quality by preventing erosion.
+The trees are also essential to the protection of salmon habitat because they provide shade along streams and preserve water quality by preventing erosion.
+Learn more about what the City is doing to preserve and grow our tree canopy using the links below.

 Our Commitment